-While we share the excitement around drone-based filming, drones are not always the correct or perhaps even legal tool for the task.
-Most actor driven shots take place in close quarters, with the camera closely following actors in the middle of the action.
-Drones are often only operated outdoors in accordance with size and safety restrictions.
+While we share the excitement around drone-based filming, drones are not always the correct, safe, or perhaps even legal tool for the task.
+Most actor-driven shots take place in close quarters, with the camera closely following actors in the middle of the action.
 Further, while dubbed audio may be used in scenes, the noise they produce will ruin on-set audio.